fivdi/onoff/Readme.md

 ## onoff

-Functions for turning Linux board GPIO outputs on and off and detecting interrupts on GPIO inputs.
+Sysfs based functions for turning Linux board GPIO outputs on and off and detecting interrupts on GPIO inputs.

 ## Blink the LED on GPIO #17 forever